-The company has been making smartwatches since 2013 when it introduced the square-faced and (by today's standard) woefully lacking Samsung Galaxy Gear.
+The company has been in the smartwatch game since 2013 when it introduced the square-faced and (by today's standard) woefully lacking Samsung Galaxy Gear, Samsung has gone from strength to strength ever since.
 We've seen various iterations of its wristwear over those last six years, and the company has since come into its own with its latest series of rebooted Galaxy wearables.

 Samsung released the Galaxy Watch Active 2 half a year after its predecessor and it includes a few coveted features we thought were missing from the original Galaxy Watch Active.